vgandhi13/vgandhi13/README.md

-# Hi there, I'm Varun!👋
+# Hi there, I'm Varun! 👋

 I am a Computer Science major at the University of Massachusetts Amherst with minors in Business and Math.
 I am currently interning at Adani and in free time, working on a full stack CRUD application called [UMassConnect](https://github.com/vgandhi13/UMassConnect).